Would you like a ginger cat? Do you love Garfield? Have you seen his charming smile and happy attitude?

 Ginger Cats Color

-Just the way we humans have color variations so does the orange tabby cats.
+Just like humans have color variations, so do the orange tabby cats.
 The pigment responsible for the famous ginger color in cats is called pheomelanin.

-There are way more male ginger cats than females because the ginger gene required to produce the red, yellow, or orange color of the fur is on the X chromosome.
+There are way more male ginger cats than females because the ginger gene required to produce the fur’s red, yellow, or orange color is on the X chromosome.

-The male ginger cats are usually more vocal, assertive, and more active than the calm and quiet females.
+Male ginger cats are usually more vocal, assertive, and active than calm and quiet females.

 There are five types of ginger cats: The mackerel (striped), the spotted, the classic (swirled), the ticked, and the patched.